SamuelYvon/Oyster/README.md

 ```

 Will return the number of lines from the result of the "ls" call.
 Pipes are done sequentially.
 You do not need to execute the force-feed function from a `define-shell` function.

+### `with-shell`

+The `with-shell` function executes a block of code with shell expansion without using the `define-shell` command.
+You can use it for inline shell commands or a list of forms.
+It uses the same mecanisms but without creating a definition.

+`(with-shell thunks)`

 ### Shucking-knifes